 All of this can result in a kind of executive feeding frenzy.
-Whenever the markets are this hot, employers find that the best candidates are hard to attract and their existing stars are in danger of being wooed away.
-If your 2009 plans call for attracting scarce and in-demand executive talent, here are some tips to help you succeed.
+Employers find that the best candidates are hard to attract and their existing stars are in danger of being wooed away.
+Here are some tips to help you succeed.

-Explore every resource to talent.
 Post your position on the SelectLeaders Job Network.
-Your posting will automatically appear on 11 job sites powered by SelectLeaders that compiles position postings from 10 member real estate associations.
+Your posting will automatically appear on 12 job sites powered by SelectLeaders that compiles position postings from 10 member real estate associations.
 Your position will be available to candidates clicking in from any of the member associations' websites, as well as the real estate industry at large.
 Visit SelectLeaders.com often enough to keep on top of market trends and spot position postings that might compete with yours.
 Create a targeted strategy for posting your position on other general and specialty boards.

-Dedicate time to the search.
 If you will be the candidate's boss or a key colleague, make yourself available for interviews and critical meetings and for hands-on involvement in the close.
 If you don't make the time to meet a candidate, someone else will hire that individual before you have managed a first interview.
-The close is the beginning of your working relationship with the new hire; devote time to
+The close is the beginning of your working relationship with the new hire; devote time to this process.

-Be decisive.
 This is no time to delay or 'window shop'.
 If you find a strong candidate who fits the bill, don't wait in the hopes of finding an even better person.
 Move quickly and aggressively to close with that individual.
-If you find the candidate attractive, you can bet that other potential employers will as well, too.
+If you find the candidate attractive, you can bet that other potential employers will as well.

-Make sure the candidate understands the value of all components in the package you offer.
-If there is performance- or profitability-related compensation, be sure he/she understands the criteria and pay-out
+If there is performance, or profitability-related compensation, be sure he/she understands the criteria and pay-out

-Expect the candidate's current employer to fight back.
 Aggressive counter-offers are common in hot markets.
-You, and your recruiter, if you have retained one, must prepare the candidate carefully for the resignation and a possibly high-pressure effort to dissuade him/her from leaving.
+You, and your recruiter (if you have retained one) must prepare the candidate carefully for the resignation and a possibly high-pressure effort to dissuade him/her from leaving.
 Employee dissatisfaction is seldom only about compensation.
 You may need to remind the candidate of the career and personal attractions your position affords (that the current employer cannot match) so that he/she will be less susceptible when the current employer puts on the "full court press."